The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/sccm-mecm/privileges-escalation.md

 The first four requirements above apply to the [client push installation coercion technique](sccm-mecm.md#client-push-installation).
 But without them, a regular coercion technique could still be used (petitpotam, printerbug, etc.).
 {% endhint %}

-1. Retrieve the controlled user SID&#x20;
+1. Retrieve the controlled user SID

 The first step consists in retrieving the hexadecimal format of the user's SID (Security IDentifier) to grant "Full Administrator SCCM role" to, on the site database server.
 The hex formatted SID is needed in a part below: [#4.-obtain-an-sql-console](sccm-mecm.md#4.-obtain-an-sql-console "mention").